Skip to content

 The JSON representation of the data item.

-To register these folder paths, the following user-defined information must be provided:
+For all NFS folder-based stores, the following user-defined information must be provided:

 • clientPath: Either a drive or shared location where source data can be accessed and published by clients, such as ArcGIS Pro.
 If the clientPath value is a drive location, the hostName property must be included as well.